-Regulation 18 Data and information to be submitted for approval of the plan of work for exploration6
+Data and information to be submitted for approval of the plan of work for exploration

-After the Council has designated the reserved area, the applicant, if it has not already done so, shall submit, with a view to receiving approval of the plan of work for exploration in the form of a contract, the following information:

-(a) A general description and a schedule of the proposed exploration programme, including the programme of activities for the immediate five-year period, such as studies to be undertaken in respect of the environmental, technical, economic and other appropriate factors that must be taken into account in exploration;

-(b) A description of the programme for oceanographic and environmental baseline studies in accordance with these Regulations and any environmental rules, regulations and procedures established by the Authority that would enable an assessment of the potential environmental impact of the proposed exploration activities, taking into account any recommendations issued by the Legal and Technical Commission;

-(c) A preliminary assessment of the possible impact of the proposed exploration activities on the marine environment;
+- 1. Each applicant shall submit, with a view to receiving approval of the plan of work for exploration in the form of a contract, the following information: - (a) a general description and a schedule of the proposed exploration programme, including the programme of activities for the immediate five-year period, such as studies to be undertaken in respect of the environmental, technical, economic and other appropriate factors that must be taken into account in exploration; - (b) a description of the programme for oceanographic and environmental baseline studies in accordance with these Regulations and any environmental rules, regulations and procedures established by the Authority that would enable an assessment of the potential environmental impact of the proposed exploration activities, taking into account any recommendations issued by the Legal and Technical Commission; - (c) a preliminary assessment of the possible impact of the proposed exploration activities on the marine environment;

-(d) A description of proposed measures for the prevention, reduction and control of pollution and other hazards, as well as possible impacts, to the marine environment;

-(e) Data necessary for the Council to make the determination it is required to make in accordance with regulation 12, paragraph 1; and

-(f) A schedule of anticipated yearly expenditures in respect of the programme of activities for the immediate five-year period.
+&lt;sup>4 The terms and conditions upon which such equity participation may be obtained would need to be further elaborated.

+- (d) a description of proposed measures for the prevention, reduction and control of pollution and other hazards, as well as possible impacts, to the marine environment: - (e) data necessary for the Council to make the determination it is required to make in accordance with regulation 13, paragraph 1; and - (f) a schedule of anticipated yearly expenditures in respect of the programme of activities for the immediate five-year period. - 2.
+Where the applicant elects to contribute a reserved area, the data and information relating to such area shall be transferred by the applicant after the Council has designated the reserved area in accordance with regulation 17, paragraph 3. - 3.
+Where the applicant elects to offer an equity interest in a joint venture arrangement, the data and information relating to such area shall be transferred by the applicant at the time of the election.

-Section 3 Fees
+Fees

-Regulation 19 Fee for applications
+Fee for applications